Multipartite entanglement from ditstrings for 1+1D systems: Basis Dependence of the Mutual Information

 we can test this.

 From Fig. \ref{fig:ising_basis} we see that the Z basis is clearly the best option in the disordered phase, and the X basis continues to improve as $J/h$ increases.
 However, it does not ever surpass the Z basis as an approximation for the entanglement entropy, not even in the ordered phase.
-It grows ever closer, but will never reach that height.
 This seems to indicate a potential best basis to be used for the mutual information in comparison to the entanglement.

+While it may seem that if we were to continue increasing $J/h$ we could eventually get an instance where the X basis would be a better basis choice than the Z basis, this is not the case.
+In Fig. \ref{fig:big_ising_basis}, we take $J/h$ very large, and we can see that at best the X basis for the mutual information can be said is comparable to the Z basis in capturing the entanglement entropy, but it still does not come as close to approximating the entanglement as the Z basis.